francescmm/GitQlient/docs/index.md

 - Disable logs: if active, it disables GitQlient logs.
 - Log level: Allows you to choose the threshold of the levels that GitQlient will write.
 The higher level, the lesser amount of logs.
 - Auto-format files (not operative): if active, every time that you make a commit, it will perform an auto-formating of the code.
 The formatting will be done by using clang and the clang-format file defined at the root of the repository.
+- External editor: application that will be used to open files to edit them.

 ## <a name="init-repo"></a>Initializing a new repository